 With your Evernote installed, a few stacks created, and your shortcut menu set up, you’ll be ready to follow along with the rest of this series as we fill up our Evernote with handy homeschool plans, resources, research, and more!

 What do you want to use Evernote for?
 What are your Evernote questions?
-Let me know and I’ll try to address them during this series!
+Let me know!

 - How to use Evernote for Homeschooling